 €2,000 Bonus Interest on your Savings (less DIRT - Deposit Interest Retention Tax) at the prevailing rate for First Time Buyers.
 Just save by direct debit between €200 and €2,500 monthly, for at least 6 consecutive months and save a minimum of €5,000 in total.
-Also, draw down your mortgage loan within 30 months of opening your MortgageSaver account (terms and conditions apply).

-we'll top it up

-by €2,000

-MYT-Buster

-It's cheaper to rent than to buy

-In some cases, mortgage repayments are less than the rent that would have to be paid on the same property.
+Also, draw down your Bank of Ireland mortgage loan within 30 months of opening your MortgageSaver account (terms and conditions apply).
+MYT-Buster It's cheaper to rent than to buy In some cases, mortgage repayments are less than the rent that would have to be paid on the same property.